pulumi/docs/LEARN.md

 ## Questions?

-Ping Christian or anyone in the #docs channel.
+Ping Christian or anyone in the #docs channel on [Pulumi Community Slack](https://slack.pulumi.com).

 Thank you!